 Outside of license suspension, ineligibility for restricted programs, and additional fees and costs, refusal can negatively affect your DUI case.
 The arresting officer may use the refusal as evidence to convict, citing that the driver knew they were under the influence of drugs or alcohol and the refusal was thereby an admission of guilt.
 The prosecutor could argue that by refusing, the driver was attempting to conceal evidence.
 As demonstrated by the potential legal consequences, judges can treat refusal cases more harshly.

 If you are facing criminal charges for violating implied consent laws in the state of Illinois, contact a criminal defense lawyer to help you obtain a favorable outcome.
 An experienced attorney will review your case, build a strong defense, support you through the legal process, and help you receive a lesser punishment.
-Contact Dohman Law Group today to begin your free consultation.
+Contact the Rolling Meadows DUI defense lawyers at Dohman Law Group today to begin your free consultation.